sonoware/sidescantools/README.md

 # Main Processing Steps
 1. Detect **bottom line** in waterfall view (required for any following processing step).
-2. **Slant-range correction**: Calculate ground range by projecting slant ranges onto bottom, assuming flat seafloor.
+2. **Geometric Corrections**: Slant-range correction: Calculate ground range by projecting slant ranges onto bottom, assuming flat seafloor.
-3. **Empirical gain normalization** (EGN) is used to correct for intensity changes by angle and distance.
+3. **Radiometric Corrections** Baam angle correction (BAC) or Empirical Gain Normalisation (EGN): is used to correct for intensity changes by angle (BAC) or angle and distance (EGN).
+   Note: EGN Needs mtultiple files for good performance.
+If only few files exist, use BAC!
+   BAC sums & averages intensities per beam angle over all pings in a file.
-   EGN sums and averages amplitudes of all pings over all loaded files to correct intensity.
+   EGN sums and averages amplitudes of all pings by beam angle and distance over all loaded files to correct for intensity.
    Note that this only works for files from the *same* instrument.
    A good approach is one EGN table per survey/day and per instrument.
 4. Export data as **georeferenced image** to view on a map.

 # Issues and Planned Features
 The following features are still under development and will be improved in future releases:
-- **Georeferencing** currently uses [gdal](https://gdal.org/) and `polynomial 1` which preserves parallel lines -- _custom georeferencing to be implemented_
+- **Georeferencing** currently uses [gdal v3.11](https://gdal.org/) and `homography` or `polynomial 1` as warping algortihm along with ground control points.
+Usually, homography is more precise but can in some cases produce wavy structures and/or shifts in the data.
+In this case, use `Polynomial` (preserves parallel lines) -- _custom georeferencing to be implemented_
 - **Data processing** currently freezes the GUI, information about the current state is only shown in the console -- _background processing to be implemented_
 - **Loading XTF/JSF files** always reads the entire file -- _loading only headers to show meta information while keeping the GUI responsive to be implemented_
 - **Recommendations** _for downsampling and processing based on loaded data to be implemented_